rjagerman/glint/README.md

 Glint is a high performance [Scala](http://www.scala-lang.org/) parameter server built using [Akka](http://akka.io/).
 The aim is to make it easy to develop performant distributed machine learning algorithms using the parameter server architecture as a consistency model.
 One of the major goals is compatibility with [Spark](http://spark.apache.org/).

-The code is still under heavy development and is not yet published to any available repository.
-Once the library is more mature and ready to be used it will be published.
-To use the current version one should compile the system manually, publish it to a local repository and include it in your project through sbt.

 ## Compilation
-To compile the code, clone this repository and run:
+To use the current version you should compile the system manually, publish it to a local repository and include it in your project through sbt.
+Clone this repository and run:

     sbt compile assembly package publish-local